engsiam/Express-js-Backend-Blog-Project-Structure/README.md

 - **Method:** `DELETE`
 - **Description:** Deletes a blog post
 - **Response:** `{ message: 'Blog delete successfully' }`

+## Testing with Postman

+A Postman collection is provided in the repository for testing the API endpoints.

+1. **Import the Collection**:
+   - Open Postman.
+   - Go to **File > Import**.
+   - Choose the `BlogProject.postman_collection.json` file located in the project root directory.
+   - Click **Import**.

+2. **Use the Collection**:
+   - The collection contains pre-configured requests for each API endpoint (create, read, update, delete).
+   - You can directly test the endpoints without manually configuring each request.

 ## Technologies Used